godfreydoo/InstaPic/README.md

 [![Build Status](https://circleci.com/gh/godfreydoo/instapic.svg?&style=shield)](https://github.com/godfreydoo/instapic)

 Current functionality includes account registration, uploading a post with an image and description, and view posts with pagination and user filtering.
 Application is built with [Next.js](https://nextjs.org/), powered by [Vercel](https://vercel.com/)'s serverless functions, and CircleCI for CI/CD.
-Blazing fast load speeds, server-side rendering, and optimized ⚡.
+Application has blazing fast load speeds, server-side rendering, and is optimized with caching and indexed database queries ⚡.

 ![](lighthouse.png)